 A second assumption of science is that we can directly or indirectly observe the important causes of behavior.
 All sciences rest on a foundation of measurement.
-Fechner realized that we could use a person's behavior to make inferences about mental events.
+Fechner's insights allowed psychology to become a science because he realized that we could use a person's behavior to make inferences about mental events.
 Physicists, chemists, and other scientists routinely use observable events to make inferences about the existence of things that they cannot directly observe.
 For example, no one has seen gravity, only its effects.
 Nevertheless, physicists can use the motion of the planets and stars to infer that there is gravity and to describe its effects.
-In business, we often study behavioral events and situations to make inferences about interpersonal and intrapersonal events that we do not fully understand and perhaps cannot directly observe.
+We as social scientists often study behavioral events and situations to make inferences about interpersonal and intrapersonal events that we do not fully understand and perhaps cannot directly observe.